danfuzz/samizdat/samizdat-0/README.md

 This program is written in C in a style which is meant to be verifiably correct by inspection.
 That is, the implementation prefers clarity and obviousness over trickiness and efficiency.
-In addition, it uses a minimum of C library functionality and eschews the use of macros *except* as guards on header files and to reduce noisy boilerplate.

 The language parser and runtime do the bare minimum of error checking, attempting to fail fast in the face of any errors but not to